Ever so often we would have a vegetarian meal as it cleanses the palate and…

 - 2 eggs beaten plus ½ tsp soy sauce and a dash of pepper

-- 2 tbsp + 1 tsp canola oil
+- 2 tbsp + 1 tsp vegetable oil

-- 1 red jalapeno chili, seeded and thinly sliced
+- 1 red chili (seeded and thinly sliced)

-- Soak beehoon (thin rice sticks) for 15 minutes or until soft.
+- Soak beehoon (thin rice noodless) for 15 minutes or until soft.
 Combine eggs, soy sauce, and pepper in a bowl.
 Beat with a fork to get everything well mixed.

 - Combine sauce ingredients in a small bowl.
 Pour over noodles and give it a good stir to get noodles thoroughly coated with sauce.
 Continue to stir for 3 to 4 minutes.